TikTok Marketing, Should You Try it?

 …but if we take TikTok’s word for it, that’s the same size as Instagram!

-TikTok is the 3rd most downloaded app in 2019, surpassing FB, Instagram, YouTube, Netflix, Uber, Snapchat, Amazon, and has held the number 1 position (at some point) in over 40 country’s app stores.
+TikTok was the most downloaded App in 2020 with 850 million downloads, and is the most downloaded app in 2021 surpassing FB, Instagram, YouTube, Netflix, Uber, Snapchat, Amazon, and has held the number 1 position (at some point) in over 40 country’s app stores.

 More than 90% of TikTok users log on multiple times a day…